DevInsideYou/SpotifyWeb/README.md

 # SpotifyWeb
 This plugin connects to your [Spotify](https://www.spotify.com/) account and polls for the current track.
-It then displays the `track title` in the `status bar` of [Sublime Text](https://www.sublimetext.com/).
-The song is only displayed if Spotify is not paused/stopped.
+It then displays the `track` in the `status bar` of [Sublime Text](https://www.sublimetext.com/).
+The track is only displayed if Spotify is not paused/stopped.

 It is possible to Enable/Disable the plugin and also change the polling interval.